muhammad4liraza-ctrl/main/README.md

 Hi,
-This is Ali, welcome to my portfolio
+This is Ali.
+Welcome to my portfolio